 HR 4647: Captain Paul W. Bud Bucha VA Medical Center Act of 2025

-HR 4647 in plain English: This bill would officially rename the Department of Veterans Affairs medical center located in West Haven, Connecticut, to the Captain Paul W. "Bud" Bucha VA Medical Center, honoring that individual.
+HR 4647 in plain English: This bill would officially rename the Department of Veterans Affairs medical center in West Haven, Connecticut, to the Captain Paul W. 'Bud' Bucha VA Medical Center in honor of Captain Paul W. Bucha.

 Stated purpose

-This bill renames the Department of Veterans Affairs medical center in West Haven, Connecticut, after Captain Paul W. 'Bud' Bucha, a Medal of Honor recipient and veterans' advocate, to honor his military service and lifelong dedication to veterans.
+This bill renames the Department of Veterans Affairs medical center in West Haven, Connecticut, in honor of Captain Paul W. 'Bud' Bucha, a Medal of Honor recipient and veterans advocate who received care at that facility.

 Key points